A Brief History of Beer in Chico

 What a difference 100 years can make.

-And yet, even with a history deeply rooted in the rejection of alcohol, Chico has evolved into a premier locale for craft brewing.
+And yet, even with a history deeply rooted in the rejection of alcohol, Chico has transformed into a thriving hub for craft brewing in Northern California.

 From the beginning, Grossman’s vision and strategy revolved around sustainable practices, and to this day, Sierra Nevada sets the standard for green production, on a worldwide scale.
 A dazzling solar array is just the beginning—the Chico facility has stuck to “reduce, reuse, recycle” in every phase of its beer-making, from spent grain and water conservation, through electric vehicle charging and garden composting, all the way to its recycling practices.
 Sierra Nevada was rewarded for its commitment to sustainability in 2013 when it was certified as a Platinum TRUE Zero Waste facility, the first brewery to earn such an honor.

-Even downtown, elevated beer-drinking is available at Burgers and Brew.
-Eckert Malting and Brewing, which crafts a gluten-free rice beer, operates from its facility on Ivy Street in addition to its tasting room in the Meyers District.
-And there’s now easy access to snag a pint on the north side, too, whether it’s the popular Lost Dutchman Taproom or the recently established Chico Taproom.
-With all the options, it might sound like a competitive arena, but the reality is a good-natured expansion of craft culture
+And there’s now easy access to snag a pint on the north side, too, whether it’s the popular Lost Dutchman Taproom or Chico Taproom.
+With all the options, it might sound like a competitive arena, but the reality is a good-natured expansion of craft culture.

-Whatever the future holds, the reality is that the present is booming for beer-makers in Butte County, Fischer said.
+Whatever the future holds, the present is booming for beer-makers in Butte County.